 It is important for today’s businesses to visualize that Performance testing forms an integral part of quality assurance.
-Application Performance Testing is the key to derive high performing E-commerce applications, mobile apps, and other customer-facing apps.
-Performance tested applications ensure that released software meets the agreed Service Level Agreements (SLA’s) and essentially delivers higher user satisfaction levels.
+Application Performance Testing is the key to deriving high-performing E-commerce applications, mobile apps, and other customer-facing apps.
+Performance-tested applications ensure that released software meets the agreed Service Level Agreements (SLA’s) and essentially delivers higher user satisfaction levels.
 Such well-tested systems perform seamlessly even under varying load conditions with concurrent users.

-Statistically, only applications which perform well even when the concurrent user’s access it without any glitches tend to attract and retain customer base.
+Statistically, only applications that perform well even when the concurrent user’s access it without any glitches tend to attract and retain the customer base.
 Such apps help to push up their respective brands.
-Hence, it is vital for enterprises to take up effective performance testing strategy to maintain and protect their brands.
+Hence, it is vital for enterprises to take up effective performance testing strategies to maintain and protect their brands.

 There are certain performance testing tools that can be used to deliver effective performance to e-commerce, mobile apps, and other systems.
 Some of these tools are available as open source and as paid tools, which are used to perform various types of performance testing such as Load, Stress, Spike, Volume, Capacity and Soak testing.

-Tool Overview: It is the most widely used tool to test applications, measure system behaviour and their performance under varying loads.
+Tool Overview: It is the most widely used tool to test applications, measure system behavior and their performance under varying loads.
 The tool is used to simulate thousands of concurrent users and record the variations in system performance.
-Afterwards, leveraging those results, the performance of key components of the application can be analysed.
+Afterward, leveraging those results, the performance of key components of the application can be analyzed.
 This tool supports all advanced technologies like Ajax, Flex, HTML5.0, Java, SOAP, Citrix along with all other legacy technologies.

 Tool Functionality: Originally it was designed for testing web applications, but later on it has been expanded to test other test functions.
 It is also used for simulating a heavy load on a server or a group of servers and essentially checks application performance under varied load conditions.